TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Experiment and Results

-\textbf{Metrics and Results} We report success rate (SR) as a function of real-world training time and training steps to compare convergence speed and final performance in both ID and OOD regions.
+\textbf{Metrics and Results.} We report success rate (SR) as a function of real-world training time and training steps to compare convergence speed and final performance in both ID and OOD regions.
 Figure~\ref{fig:main_exp} summarizes the online training curves across four tasks. \textbf{Initialization} (0-step).
 TwinRL starts with substantially higher SR at the onset of real-world online RL (i.e., before any real interaction).
 This gain is attributed to the exploration space expansion during SFT, where digital-twin trajectories broaden the support of the pretraining distribution and yield a stronger deployment prior. \textbf{In ID regions}, the key difference between TwinRL and the baselines lies in whether sim-to-real guided exploration is available.
 Most TwinRL variants exceed 90\% SR and converge noticeably faster than the baselines, indicating that our digital-twin online rollout strategy serves as an effective guide for real-world RL.
 By efficiently identifying informative object configurations in the twin, TwinRL focuses HiL interactions on high-value states, accelerating convergence while maintaining high execution accuracy. \textbf{In OOD regions}, the gap is more pronounced.
 TwinRL attains high SR with far fewer real-world interactions, whereas ConRFT and HiL-SERL converge more slowly or fail to reach comparable performance under the same interaction budget.
-This demonstrates that TwinRL effectively expands exploration beyond the spatial support of real demonstrations and enables rapid adaptation to previously unseen configurations. \textbf{Stability.} Finally, all methods exhibit noticeable SR degradation when transitioning from offline SFT to online learning, indicating instability under the distribution shift from SFT to RL-style data.
+This demonstrates that TwinRL effectively expands exploration beyond the spatial support of real demonstrations and enables rapid adaptation to previously unseen configurations. \textbf{Stability.} All methods exhibit noticeable SR degradation when transitioning from offline SFT to online learning, indicating instability under the distribution shift from SFT to RL-style data.
 TwinRL minimizes this gap and recovers performance much faster, reaching 100\% SR. This improved stability is consistent with transferring twin RL rollouts to initialize the real replay buffer, which bridges the offline-to-online transition and mitigates early-stage performance collapse.
-Failure analysis is provided in \hyperref[ap:FCA]{Appendix~E}.
-Additional quantitative results and visualizations are provided in \hyperref[ap:AR]{Appendix~D} and the project page.
+Finally, we conduct five rounds of evaluation on all four tasks after RL training, each consisting of 10 rollouts in both ID and OOD regions.
+TwinRL achieves an average SR of 95\% with a standard deviation of 6.71.
+Failure analysis is provided in~\hyperref[ap:FCA]{Appendix~E}.
+Additional metrics (episode length and intervention rate) and visualizations are provided in~\hyperref[ap:AR]{Appendix~D1\&D2\&D6}.
+Demo videos are available on the project page.